Girlfriends Triathlon & Fitness Festival

 Packet Pickup Details

-REMEMBER YOUR ID & USAT MEMBERSHIP CARD (if applicable)- It's a USAT requirement.
-And if you're picking up for someone else, be sure to bring a signed copy of their authorization form and a copy of their ID.
+Remember your ID and USAT Membership Card (if applicable).
+It's a USAT requirement!
+And if you're picking up a package for someone else, please be sure to have their signed authorization form and a copy of their ID.